wuher/devil/README.markdown

 ## HTTP Responses

-A resource (that is, any of the post/get/put/delete methods) may return following
+A resource (that is, any of its post/get/put/delete methods) may return following
 values:

   - dictionary